gdgcnitj/gdgc-dev-platform/README.md

-# GDGC Open Source Contributions App
+# GDGC Dev Platform
+A place to build digital solutions together.